Annuloplasty

 Overview

-An annuloplasty is a procedure to tighten or reinforce the ring (annulus) around a valve in the heart.
-It may be done during other procedures to repair a heart valve.
+An annuloplasty is a surgery to tighten, reshape or reinforce the ring around a heart valve.
+It may be done during other treatments to repair a heart valve.

 Why it's done

-An annuloplasty is done to reshape, reinforce or tighten the ring around a heart valve.
+An annuloplasty is done to reshape, reinforce, or tighten the ring around a damaged or diseased heart valve.

-An annuloplasty may be recommended to fix the valve.
-Doctors may perform annuloplasty alone or with other techniques to repair a heart valve.
+An annuloplasty may be done to fix the valve.
+Other surgeries to repair a heart valve may be done at the same time.

 What you can expect

-In an annuloplasty, the doctor measures the size of the existing ring.
-Then the doctor sews a band to the existing ring around the valve.
+In an annuloplasty, the heart surgeon measures the size of the existing ring around the valve.
+Then the surgeon sews a band to the existing ring.
 The band may be rigid or flexible.

-Researchers are studying less-invasive ways to perform annuloplasty and other heart valve procedures using long, thin tubes.
+Researchers are studying less invasive ways to do annuloplasty and other heart valve treatments using long, thin tubes.
+Such ways are called transcatheter procedures.